Kenai Fjords National Park & Preserve

 Map of Kenai Fjords

-Shown to the left is a map of Kenai Fjords National Park, courtesy of the National Park Service.
+Shown below is a map of Kenai Fjords National Park, courtesy of the National Park Service.

 click the image to view maps at NPS

 |Cobble Beach scene at Kenai Fjords National Park (NPS)|

 If arriving by automobile, follow the Seward Highway (AK-1) south from Anchorage.
 It will become AK-9 around mile 35 (87 miles from Anchorage) with AK-1 heading to Homer and Kenai.
 Continue on AK-9 to Seward.